VP Harris to visit front-line Philippine island in sea feud | Law-Order

 America's relations with the Philippines entered a difficult period under Marcos' predecessor, Rodrigo Duterte, who threatened to sever ties with Washington and expel visiting American forces, and once attempted to abrogate a major defense pact with the US while nurturing cozy ties with China and Russia.

-Philippine military chief of staff Lt.
-Gen. Bartolome Bacarro said last week that the US wanted to construct military facilities in five more areas in the northern Philippines under a 2014 defense cooperation pact, which allows American forces to build warehouses and temporary living quarters within Philippine military camps.
+Philippine military chief of staff Lt Gen Bartolome Bacarro said last week that the US wanted to construct military facilities in five more areas in the northern Philippines under a 2014 defence cooperation pact, which allows American forces to build warehouses and temporary living quarters within Philippine military camps.

 The northern Philippines is strategically located across a strait from Taiwan and could serve as a crucial outpost in case tensions worsen between China and the self-governed island.